Unit 3: Professional Provider Guidelines

 Once in Payer Spaces, click Provider Data Maintenance or Provider File Management (Delaware, Pennsylvania, and West Virginia only), and then select the location for which updates are needed.
 Click on the Edit button next to the information that requires change.

 Detailed instructions are available in the Provider Data Maintenance Guide and the Provider File Management Guide (Delaware, Pennsylvania, and West Virginia only).
-The guides are available on the Provider Resource Center under Resources & Education, then Provider Training.
+The guides are available on the Provider Resource Center under Resources & Education, then Provider Data Accuracy Compliance.

 How to Use Availity to Add or Delete Practitioners